JetBrains/MPS-extensions/docs/building.md

 # Building
-The MPS extension are build using gradle.
-In order to build the source code all you need on the machine is a Java 8 JDK.
-Of course if you want to hack on the MPS extension you need MPS.
-The MPS version that is currently used is in our [build.gradle](https://github.com/JetBrains/MPS-extensions/blob/master/build.gradle#L61) file.
+The MPS extensions are built using gradle.
+In order to build the source code, all you need on the machine is a Java 8 JDK.
+Of course, if you want to hack on the MPS extensions you need MPS.
+The MPS version that is currently used, is in our [build.gradle](https://github.com/JetBrains/MPS-extensions/blob/master/build.gradle#L61) file under the value ext.mpsMajor.

-In order to build the project run:
+In order to build the project, run:

 ```
 ./gradlew # Mac and Linux